sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/1000 - instruct/3000 - table-tips.md

 Notes
 ===
 For the full reference for this method in SenseML, see [NLP Table](doc:nlp-table).
-For advanced options, see [Advanced prompt configuration](doc:prompt).